 There were other International CH-47D sales:

 * The Chinook is still going strong and shows no signs of fading out of service, making it one of aviation's major success stories.
-CH-47Ds are now being upgraded for the 21st century in the form of the "Model 414-100 CH-47SD Super D" for export, and the "CH-47F" for the US Army.
+CH-47Ds have been updated for the 21st century in the form of the "Model 414-100 CH-47SD Super D" for export, and the "CH-47F" for the US Army.

 The CH-47SD features twin AlliedSignal T55-L-714A turboshafts, with 3,040 kW (4,075 SHP) each.
 These engines provide greater fuel economy; are "marinized" with corrosion protection to allow operation in a salt-water environment; and are fitted with FADEC.
 External cargo load has been increased to 12,700 kilograms (28,000 pounds) on the center sling hook, or 9,070 kilograms (20,000 pounds) each on the forward and aft cargo hooks.
 Larger fuel tanks have been fitted, giving the Super D twice the range of the CH-47D, and the airframe has been given structural changes and reinforcement.
 The CH-47SD has a glass cockpit with color displays and digital map, a Global Positioning System (GPS) navigation system, and nose radar.
 Countermeasures kit is optional.